nawabahmadreshi/documentation/pages/getting-started/universal-app-links.md

 {% if page.xamarin %}

 Create a new file named `Entitlements.plist` in the root directory of your project.
-Enable `associated-domains` and add `applinks:bnc.lt`.
+Enable `associated-domains` and add `applinks:[branchsubdomain]`.

 {% image src='/img/pages/getting-started/universal-app-links/xamarin_branch_ios_domains.png' full center alt='Associated Domains' %}

+{% caution title="Support for legacy links" %}
+If any of your links use the legacy `bnc.lt` domain, you must also include the following entry: `applinks:bnc.lt`
+{% endcaution %}

 {% protip title="Using a custom domain or subdomain?" %}
 If you use a [custom domain or subdomain for your Branch links]({{base.url}}/getting-started/dashboard-guide/guide/#setting-a-custom-link-domain), you should also add an entry for `applinks:[mycustomdomainorsubdomain]`.